-We had a fantastic time traveling in East Java and want to share our experiences and tips in this blog post.
-Java is an island in Indonesia, and it has so much to offer from vulcano hikes to the most impressive waterfalls.
+We had a fantastic time traveling in East Java, and with this itinerary, we want to share our experiences and tips.
+Java is an island in Indonesia, and it has so much to offer from volcano hikes to the most impressive waterfalls.
 Also, the local people are some of the friendliest we have ever met.

 How to get to East Java

 We came to Java directly after our trip from the Komodo Islands, and we flew to Surabaya Airport and started our East Java Itinerary from there.
 If you come from home and want to visit, for example, Java and Bali, you can fly to Yogyakarta and travel the opposite around from us, or you can start in Bali.
 Either way, from Bali to Java, it is possible to come by ferry what we would have preferred, but since we came from our Komodo trip to Java, it wasn’t possible for us.
 But the ferry would have been much cheaper than a flight.

 Visa to enter Indonesia

 To visit Java or other places in Indonesia you can easily get a 30 days single entry at the airport without a visa when you arrive in the country.
 If you want to extend your stay up to 60 days you have to get a Visa On Arrival (VOA) at the airport which is as well valid for a 30 days stay, but can be extended and costs you 37$.

 You have to go to the immigration office to extend your visa, which is a bit time consuming and costs you another 35$.
 If you come to Indonesia from home and know already that you want to stay in the country for 60 days you can get your 60-day visa back home at the Indonesian Embassy in your country and don’t have to go through the extension process.

 East Java Itinerary – 10 Days route guide